zsa/wally/README.md

 Wally is built using [Go](https://golang.org/) at its core and [Preact](https://preactjs.com/) for the UI.
 The binding between core and ui happens using a [fork](https://github.com/fdidron/webview) of the [webview package](https://github.com/zserge/webview).
 This guide assumes you have a proper Go and NodeJS development environment running.

+Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/) notation.
+A git hook is setup to check proper messages right before commiting.

 ### Installing dev dependencies

 Wally is compatible with Windows, Linux, and macOS.
 Develping using each plateform requires some extra setup: